Krassnig/CodeDraw/INTRODUCTION.md

 *setCorner* changes the way corners of lines and shapes are drawn.
 *setLineWidth* can be used to change the thickness of lines, and the thickness of the outlines of shapes.

+For a full list of properties see the [CodeDraw Api](https://github.com/Krassnig/CodeDraw#api).

 ## Canvas and Window